NexPlayer/Android-SDK/advanced.md

     This enumeration defines the possible scaling mode for output video and captions.
 - `class Settings`

-    This class manages the setting values needed for initializing Video Renderer, Caption Renderer and NexPlayer™ internally.
+    This class manages the setting values needed for initializing Video Renderer, Caption Renderer and NexPlayer internally.

 **Static Public Attributes**